rcanton/avs-workshop-guide/workshop-guide/_index.md

 {{% alert title="Important notes about the next step" color="warning" %}}

-The next step, although simple, could be confusing and is a source of mistakes.
-This is due a combination of vales to be selected and the default values shown in the portal.
-Please pay special attention to the notes at the bottom of the image.
+The next step, although simple, could be confusing and is a source of mistakes, these are consequence of values to be selected and the default values shown in the portal.
+Please, pay special attention to the notes at the bottom of the image.

 - Please notice that we **PARTNER1** is just a **PLACEHOLDER** most likely for your organization's name and.
 Reach out to the moderators if have questions about this